Efficient CSL Model Checking Using Stratification: Abstract

 \section{Abstract}

-For continuous-time Markov chains, the model-checking problem with respect to continuous-time stochastic logic (CSL) has been introduced and shown to be decidable by Aziz, Sanwal, Sin\-ghal and Brayton in 1996.
-The presented decision procedure, however, has exponential complexity.
-In this paper, we propose an effective approximation algorithm for full CSL.
+For continuous-time Markov chains, the model-checking problem with respect to continuous-time stochastic logic (CSL) has been introduced and shown to be decidable by Aziz, Sanwal, Sin\-ghal and Brayton in 1996 \cite{AzizSSB96,AzizSSB00}.
+Their proof can be turned into an approximation algorithm with worse than exponential complexity.
+In 2000, Baier, Haverkort, Hermanns and Katoen \cite{BaierHHK00,hermanns_ctmc} presented an efficient polynomial-time approximation algorithm for the sublogic in which only binary until is allowed.
+In this paper, we propose such an efficient polynomial-time approximation algorithm for full CSL.

 The key to our method is the notion of \emph{stratified CTMCs} with respect to the CSL property to be checked.
-We present a measure-preservation theorem allowing us to reduce the problem to a transient analysis on stratified CTMCs.
-The corresponding probability can then be approximated in polynomial time (using uniformization).
+On a stratified CTMC, the probability to satisfy a CSL path formula can be approximated by a transient analysis in polynomial time (using uniformization).
+We present a measure-preserving, linear-time and -space transformation of any CTMC into an equivalent, stratified one.
 This makes the present work the centerpiece of a broadly applicable full CSL model checker.

-Recently, the decision algorithm by Aziz \emph{et al.\@} was shown to be incorrect in general.
-In fact, it works only for stratified CTMCs.
-As an additional contribution, our measure-preservation theorem can be used to ensure the decidability for general CTMCs.
+Recently, the decision algorithm by Aziz \emph{et al.\@} was shown to work only for stratified CTMCs.
+As an additional contribution, our measure-preserving transformation can be used to ensure the decidability for general CTMCs.